A Level Computer ScienceAQA (2 Years)

 The course provides an excellent foundation for any Computer Science related course.
 Many students have moved on to degree courses in, for example, Computer Science, Artificial Intelligence, Games Design and Software Engineering.
 Computing personnel are required in many industries, such as Botany and Biology, Space and Aeronautics, National Defence, Sports Equipment, Computer Games Design, Transport and Travel, Modern Media, Social Networking and Medicine and Medical Research.

 5 GCSEs at grade 4 or above, including English, plus grade 6 or above in GCSE Mathematics.
-If a grade 5 is achieved in Mathematics, a grade 5 or above in GCSE Computer Science will be required.
+A grade 5 or higher or above in GCSE Computer Science is a benefit but GCSE Computer Science is not required.

-As an alternative to A level Computer Science you may wish to explore the BTEC IT.
+As an alternative to A level Computer Science you may wish to explore the BTEC IT where you will cover Technology, Programming and Web Development.